AdityaBahuguna15/5DOF-Robotic-Arm/README.md

 # Robotic-Arm
 Currently in works... :D
-Here are some sneak peaks
+Here are some sneak peaks for the upcoming 6DoF Arm

 Version 1: (Non Spherical Wrist)